5 Ways Smart Cities Are Leveraging Technology for Waste Management

 - Pneumatic Waste-Collection Systems

 Another way smart cities are managing waste is with pneumatic waste collection.
 When a person needs to throw something away, they can dispose of it in one of the specified receptacles for their kind of trash.
-Once the bin is full, a vacuum carries the material to a processing facility.
-There, compactors crush the waste into containers and collectors take them off-site.

 In 2021, New York City announced the first installation of pneumatic tubes in Upper Manhattan.
 They believe transporting trash this way will improve the air quality nearby and reliably remove waste regardless of weather or staff.